Rimi Nique

-Rimi Nique joins hands with DJ Bravo for a new single called 'The Chamiya Song'(2019) as a lyricist and singer along with composer/singer Gaurav Dagaonkar.
-The song also features Shakti Mohan and is choreographed by Rahul Shetty.On sharing her working experience with Bravo, “Bravo is always looking out for me, making me feel respected and safe and I couldn’t have asked for a better friend to collaborate with.”
+Remee joins hands with DJ Bravo for a new single called 'The Chamiya Song'(2019) as a lyricist and singer/composer.
+The song also features Shakti Mohan and is choreographed by Rahul Shetty.
+On sharing her working experience with Bravo, “Bravo is always looking out for me, making me feel respected and safe and I couldn’t have asked for a better friend to collaborate with.”

-“It’s been the smoothest and most comfortable experience, feels like family, working on a song with my big brother/ best buddy.
-We have performed together in Dubai once last year, and we connected instantly!
-We knew we wanted to work on a song together, and we finally found time to reconnect when he was back in Mumbai for IPL.
-Once I made him hear the Chamiya song, he was hooked, and I realized right then that I had to write a part for him in the song to make this happen and the rest was history!”
+Times Of India coins her "the next generation performer and already has a pet move called the 'Scooter' which even Honey Singh imitates”.